The Donegal branch of The Irish School of Reflexology is launching a new term of professional training programs this September.

 The NRRI’s accredited Reflexology school is coming back to Donegal this September.
 We love September because September is when we start the new term of our Practitioner’s Diploma in Foot Reflexology here at the Irish School of Reflexology in Co.
 Donegal.

-We are always looking forward to meeting and greeting a new class as we know student who are interested in Reflexology and holistic therapies are always very dedicated, eager to learn the different techniques and understand how to use the Reflexology to help others.
+We are always looking forward to meeting and greeting a new class as we know people who are interested in Reflexology and holistic therapies are always very dedicated, eager to learn the different techniques and understand how to use the Reflexology to help others.

 Every month the teachers and the students can’t wait to get together to practice, learn and have fun.
 The 12 months of the course are going to be really enticing; a chance to learn about this amazing therapy, about your self and meet new like-minded people.